micnncim/kubectl-reap/README.md

 ## Usage

 ```
+# Delete ConfigMaps not mounted on any Pods and in the current namespace and context
+$ kubectl prune configmaps

-# Delete ConfigMaps not mounted on any Pods and in the namespace/app
+# Delete ConfigMaps not mounted on any Pods and in the namespace/my-namespace and context/my-context
-$ kubectl prune configmaps -n app
+$ kubectl prune cm -n my-namespace --context my-context

 # Delete Secrets not mounted on any Pods and across all namespace
 $ kubectl prune secret --all-namespaces

-# Run the command as client-side dry-run
-$ kubectl prune cm --dry-run=client

 # Delete Pods not managed by any ReplicaSets and ReplicaSets not managed by any Deployments
 $ kubectl prune po,rs